AlessandroSerra/FFC_2025/README.md

 If you're a student looking to access materials from a specific session, simply navigate to the corresponding directory and explore the contents.
 You'll find code examples, exercises, and any additional resources provided during the session.

 Before looking up any lessons materials make sure you've setted up your Python Environment correctly.
-You can find an how-to-guide here [Setup_di_Python.pdf](Setup_di_Python.pdf).
+You can find an how-to-guide here [Python Setup](Setup_di_Python.md).

 ## Content